Nucleus® Smart App: Hearing Tracker

 The time spent in a listening environment correlates to progress in your hearing journey.
 The 'Time in Speech' goal is different for everybody and depends on age, family and work situations and where you are in your journey.
 A good way to get started is to track your 'Time in Speech' for a week or so, then set your goal a little higher and see if you can improve.

 Tips within the Nucleus Smart App can help you to increase your 'Time in Speech'.

-'Coil Offs' are the number of times the Nucleus 7 Sound Processor coil was disconnected from the cochlear implant in a given day.
-This number reflects all instances when the coil was deliberately removed (e.g. while changing clothes or while taking a shower) and also instances when the coil was disconnected unintentionally (i.e. accidently knocked off).
-A 'Coil Off' may also be recorded if there is a problem with your coil cable.
+When a Nucleus 7 Sound Processor Coil or Kanso 2 Sound Processor is disconnected from your implant, it is referred to as a 'Coil Off'.
+'Coil Offs' refers to the number of times that your sound processor is disconnected in a given day, either deliberately (e.g. while changing clothes or when taking a shower) and also instances when the coil or sound processor was disconnected unintentionally (i.e. accidentally knocked off).
+A 'Coil Off' may also be recorded if there is a problem with your Nucleus 7 Sound Processor coil cable.

 The number of 'Coil Offs' varies for everybody, as it depends on your lifestyle.
 It is a good idea to establish your own baseline.
 You could use the average number of 'Coil Offs' every week to get an understanding of what is normal for you or your child.
 Alternatively, you could make a note of the number of 'Coil Offs' on a day when you are confident that there were no or minimal number of unintentional 'Coil Offs'.
 You can use this baseline to determine if the number of 'Coil Offs' you are seeing is higher than usual.